-The County has divided its watershed areas into 24 Primary Sampling Units (PSUs), which for the most part are nested within the larger watersheds used for restoration planning.
+The County has divided its watershed areas into 24 PSUs, which for the most part are nested within the larger 8-digit watershed units used for restoration planning and TMDL execution.
 These PSUs were used as the basis for random site selection.
-There are some areas within the County where the small streams stratum used disagrees with the PSU boundaries (e.g., a small tributary crosses a PSU boundary, when it properly belongs in a single PSU).
-For this reason, it is recommended that the PSU boundaries be updated to reflect the more detailed, higher resolution streams contained in the small stream stratum.
+There are some areas within the County where the streams stratum used disagrees with the PSU boundaries (e.g., a small tributary crosses a PSU boundary, when it properly belongs in a single PSU).
+In these cases, the streams were assigned to the most logical PSU based on the stream network.